One-Punch Man: Manga

 One-Punch Man was one of the Manga Division's Jury Recommended Works at the 17th and 18th installments of the Japan Media Arts Festival in 2013 and 2014, respectively.
 The series was nominated for the seventh annual Manga Taishō Award in 2014.
 It was nominated for an Eisner Award in 2015, and a Harvey Award in 2016.
 The manga won the Sugoi Japan Award and the Spanish Manga Barcelona award for the seinen category in 2017.

 One-Punch Man was the ninth best-selling manga of 2016, with over 3.9 million copies sold.
 It was the eighth best-selling manga of 2017, with over 3.2 million copies sold.
 The manga had 2.2 million copies in circulation by November 2013.
 By July 2017, the manga had 13 million copies in circulation; by July 2019, this had grown to 20 million copies in circulation.
 By April 2020, the series had sold over 30 million copies worldwide.
 By August 2025, it had over 34 million copies in circulation.
+By March 2026, it had over 36 million copies in circulation.
+By July 2026, it had over 38 million copies in circulation.

 Once released in the United States, both the first and second volumes debuted on the New York Times Manga Best Sellers list, in first and second place respectively, and remained there for two weeks.
 Volume one dropped to second place for the third week, while volume two fell off the list altogether.
 In July 2019, the first volume of the series had been on the list for 71 weeks.